akk20/akk20/README.md

 - Javascript
     - React.js
     - Three.js
-- How to make moblie app
+- How to make moblie apps

 ### Languarges I'm familar with
 - C++